19hours/sg-statutes/Acts/Parks and Trees Act.md

 ### Composition of offences

-51\.—(1) The Commissioner may, in his discretion, compound any offence under this Act as may be prescribed as being an offence which may be compounded by collecting from the person reasonably suspected of having committed the offence a sum amounting to —
+51\.—(1) The Commissioner may compound any offence under this Act that is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following:

-(a) one half of the amount of the maximum fine that is prescribed for the offence; or
+(a) one half of the amount of the maximum fine that is prescribed for the offence;

-(b) $2,000,
+(b) $5,000.

-whichever is the lower.
+[Act 9 of 2017 wef 20/11/2017]

 (2) Notwithstanding the payment of the composition amount under subsection (1), any compensation, damages, fees, costs or expenses which are provided to be paid under this Act shall remain payable.

 (3) On payment of the composition amount under subsection (1), no further proceedings shall be taken against that person in respect of the offence.

 [Parks and Trees 1996 Ed., s.
 20 (1); National Parks 1997 Ed., s.
 38]

+(4) All sums collected under this section are to be paid into the Consolidated Fund.

+[Act 9 of 2017 wef 20/11/2017]

 ### Prosecutions